MicrosoftDocs/dataexplorer-docs/data-explorer/managed-identities-overview.md

-description: Learn how to configure managed identities for Azure Data Explorer scenarios. ms.reviewer: itsagui ms.topic: reference ms.date: 11/25/2020
+description: Learn how to configure managed identities for Azure Data Explorer scenarios. ms.reviewer: itsagui ms.topic: reference ms.date: 07/16/2023
 ---
 # Managed identities overview

-A [managed identity from Azure Active Directory](/azure/active-directory/managed-identities-azure-resources/overview) allows your cluster to easily access other Azure AD-protected resources such as Azure Storage.
+A [managed identity from Azure Active Directory (Azure AD)](/azure/active-directory/managed-identities-azure-resources/overview) allows your cluster to access Azure AD-protected resources such as Azure Storage.
 The identity is managed by the Azure platform and doesn't require you to provision or rotate any secrets.

+Managed identities are single-tenant Azure AD principals bound to the same tenant as your cluster.
+Since managed identities are single-tenant principals, they can't be used to communicate with other single-tenant Azure AD resources, such as Event Hubs, that are bound to different tenants.
+This limitation restricts the use of managed identities in certain authentication scenarios.
+In such cases, use account-key based authentication.

+Azure Data Explorer is multi-tenant capable, which means that managed identities can access clusters in different tenants.
+To grant permissions to a managed identity on a cluster in a different tenant, provide the managed identity object ID and source tenant ID or name as described in [Referencing security principals](kusto/management/referencing-security-principals.md).

+## Types of managed identities

 Your Azure Data Explorer cluster can be granted two types of identities:

 * **System-assigned identity**: Tied to your cluster and deleted if your resource is deleted.
 A cluster can only have one system-assigned identity.
 * **User-assigned identity**: A standalone Azure resource that can be assigned to your cluster.
 A cluster can have multiple user-assigned identities.

 ## Authenticate with managed identities